bretts/piez/README.md

 		4) Ensure that cache is disabled when developer tools is open by navigating to settings in the developer tool pane, then select the "Disable cache (while devtools is open)" checkbox

 		5) OK, you're all good.
-Navigate to a page that uses Akamai Image Manager or Adaptive Acceleration and watch your page get optimized
+Navigate to a page that uses Akamai Image Manager or other supported services and Piez will display your data

 License
 -------------